justin-roche/serenade-mode/README.md

 ### (serenade-helm-commands)

+This function displays all the currently bound serenade-mode commands in a helm buffer.

 ### (serenade--log-open-log)

+This function displays the log for serenade-mode.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.